awsdocs/amazon-efs-user-guide/doc_source/using-amazon-efs-utils.md

 ### Using amazon\-efs\-utils with AWS Direct Connect<a name="amazon-efs-utils-direct"></a>

 You can mount your Amazon EFS file systems on your on\-premises data center servers when connected to your Amazon VPC with AWS Direct Connect\.
 Using amazon\-efs\-utils also makes mounting simpler with the mount helper and allows you to enable encryption of data in transit\.
-To see how to use amazon\-efs\-utils with AWS Direct Connect to mount Amazon EFS file systems onto on\-premises Linux clients, see [Walkthrough 5: Create and Mount a File System On\-Premises with AWS Direct Connect](efs-onpremises.md)\.
+To see how to use amazon\-efs\-utils with AWS Direct Connect to mount Amazon EFS file systems onto on\-premises Linux clients, see [Walkthrough: Create and Mount a File System On\-Premises with AWS Direct Connect and VPN](efs-onpremises.md)\.

 ### Related Topics<a name="amazon-efs-utils-related"></a>